-- identify gaps when compared to benchmarks or best practices
+- Identify gaps using benchmarks and best practices

 The preliminary CITP draft was also aligned with the relevant national agendas.

-The CITP draft was then stress-tested with 150 stakeholder groups.
-For each thrust, the outcomes to be achieved were articulated and the 18 initiatives were developed.
+The CITP draft was stress-tested with 150 stakeholder groups.
+The outcomes for each thrust were defined and 18 initiatives were developed.

 Phase 2: Developing Detailed Implementation Plan

-The detailed implementation plan was developed utilising the input from these focus groups.
-Each initiative received their key milestones, stakeholder involved, critical inter-dependencies, key performance indicators and resources required.
-These will also be used for tracking and monitoring purposes during the CITP’s implementation phase.
+A detailed implementation plan was developed based on focus groups input.
+Each initiative detailed its key milestones, stakeholder involved, critical inter-dependencies, key performance indicators and resources required.
+These will be used for tracking and monitoring purposes during the CITP’s implementation phase.